-- The trawl can collect larger epifauna and demersal nekton to complement that collected by other gear. - Collects fast moving animals. - Useful for collecting the more scarce members of the epifauna.

-- Cannot collect quantitative data. - The gear is large and requires heavy equipment (e.g. winches and booms) for operation. - Requires a relatively large boat to operate. - Collects relatively few animals in relation to the area swept by the net.
+The trawl can collect larger epifauna and demersal nekton to collected by other gear. complement that Collects fast moving animals. ☐ Useful for collecting the more scarce members of the epifauna.
+Disadvantages ☐ Cannot collect quantitative data.
+The gear is large and requires heavy equipment (e.g. winche operation. s and booms) for Requires a relatively large boat to operate.
+Collects relatively few animals in relation to the area swept by the net.
+Equipment ☐ A 10 metre Otter trawl with 3 centimetre mesh is recommende ed (see Fig. 6.6 for

-- A 10 metre Otter trawl with 3 centimetre mesh is recommended (see Fig. 6.6 for commercial Otter trawl). - Other equipment is listed in the Introductory Section (4.2).
+☐ Other equipment is listed in the Introductory Section (4.2).